aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 # AwsCommunity::Resource::Lookup

-Performs a search for a resource of a given type, such as `AWS::EC2::VPC`, in your AWS account -and current region if you are using a regional AWS service- based on a query you specify.
-If only one match is found, this resource returns the primary identifier of the resource, that you can then consume by referencing it in your template with the `Fn::GetAtt` intrinsic function.
+This resource uses the `ListResources` and `GetResource` actions of AWS Cloud Control API to perform a lookup of a resource of a given type (such as, `AWS::EC2::VPC`) in your AWS account -and current region if you are using a regional AWS service- based on a query you specify.
+If only one match is found, this resource returns the primary identifier of the resource (in the `AWS::EC2::VPC` example, the ID of the VPC), that you can then consume by referencing it in your template with the `Fn::GetAtt` intrinsic function.
+Note: as this resource type uses Cloud Control API, you can specify resource type search targets -like `AWS::EC2::VPC`- that are supported by Cloud Control API; for more information, see `Determining if a resource type supports Cloud Control API`: https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-types.html#resource-types-determine-support .

 ## Syntax